Taungdwingyi Cultural Museum

-The Taungdwingyi Cultural Museum is a museum to display cultural materials of the Pyu Period excavated from ancient city.
+The Taungdwingyi Cultural Museum is a museum in Myanmar that displays cultural materials of the Pyu Period excavated from ancient city.
 It houses lacquer wares, clay-pipes, Pyu coins, glass-wares, Buddha images, burial, palanquins and divans located in Near Shwe Inntaung Pagoda, Taungdwingyi, Magway District, Magway Division (Upper Myanmar).

 It was established in December 1996.
 Admission fees is 2 US $ and opening hour is from 10:00 am to 3:30 pm (from Tuesday to Sunday).